 Start of trading

 If the Listing Committee has given its approval to a company becoming listed, the trading can commence within a few days.
 Often the company will issue shares in connection with a listing to spread its ownership.
 In such cases the issue must be completed before trading can begin.
-The listing decision is often stipulated and the company must address certain issues before trading can begin.
+Often the listing decision is stipulated and the company must address certain issues before trading can begin.